johnamdickson/portfolio-project-5/README.md

 - A selection of crocheted products are available for purchase directly in the website.
 - Learn products offering users purchase of crocheting tutorials.

+#### Marketing Strategy
+The business is a small, home based business with a limited budget for marketing.
+As such, an organic marketing strategy has been selected by the client.
+The following marketing means will be used:
+- A mail subscription sign up service for users.
+- A Facebook business page.

 #### Agile Methodology

 The project followed an Agile Project Management approach, completing *15* epics consisting of various user stories.
 These stories were categorized using MoSCoW prioritization, labeled in GitHub as *Must Have*, *Should Have*, *Could Have*, and *Won't Have*.
 Each user story was assigned a timebox value using the Fibonacci Sequence.
 Throughout the project, sprints were conducted, selecting user stories with a timebox value of no more than 8 per sprint.
 Epics, user stories, and bugs were tracked and visualized using GitHub's Project Kanban board feature, accessible [here.](https://github.com/users/johnamdickson/projects/3/views/1)